KevinyWu/notes/teleoperation/README.md

     `rosrun quest2ros ros2quest.py`

-7. You can now move the dice and Q2R logo in the VR by pressing the X/A button of left/right controller, respectivly
+7. You can now move the dice and Q2R logo in the VR by pressing the X/A button of left/right controller, respectively